tinghaolai/Cure-Procrastination-Laravel-Vue-Full-Stack-/README.md

 ### Administrator Browsing

 To access administrator region, go to url: `127.0.0.1:8000/articleadmin/`, the website will ask you to login, you can register any account to browse administrator region, but default administrator e-mail address is `admin@admin`, you'll be able to do the change to website only if you use this account to login.

+## Features
+Introduce the basic features and fubctions about the website.
+### Normal Users
+#### 1. Tomato Clock
+Base on Pomodoro Technique, a customizable clock that help users managing time.

+### Administrator